 Mental Health Counseling Diploma Programs in Indianapolis, IN

-There are two schools within 50 miles of Indianapolis that have mental health counseling programs.
-Read an overview of the programs, requirements and admission info and find out which school is the right one for you.
+There are two schools within 50 miles of central Indianapolis, IN, that offer mental health counseling degrees.
+Read an overview of the programs options and requirements to find out which one is right for you.

 According to the U.S. Bureau of Labor Statistics (BLS), most mental health counselors need to have a master's degree in order to gain licensure to practice.
-Universities and colleges typically offer bachelor's and master's level programs in the field, not diploma programs.
-Two such schools offer relevant programs within 50 miles of Indianapolis, IN.
-The University of Indianapolis is located within the city, about 6 miles from the downtown area.
-Ball State University is located in the city of Muncie, around 49 miles from Indianapolis.
-Both of these schools offer mental health counseling programs.
+Universities and colleges typically offer bachelor's and master's degrees in the field, not diplomas.
+This is the case with two schools located within roughly an hour's drive of downtown Indianapolis, IN.
+Learn about the coursework included in their programs, and then compare the institutions using the table of facts and figures.

 University of Indianapolis

 The University of Indianapolis is a private, United Methodist university that was founded in 1902.
 The 4-year school enrolls more than 5,000 students annually.
 The university offers both undergraduate and graduate degrees, including a master's program for students interested in mental health counseling.